dada-lang/dada/book/src/dyn_tutorial/atomic.md

 ## Interference between threads

 The fact that we can't read shared, atomic fields outside of an atomic block is telling us something interesting.
-For a moment, imagine that we had shared `c1` with other threads: since is a shared value, that is something we would be alloweed to do.
+For a moment, imagine that we had shared `c1` with other threads: since it is a shared value, that is something we would be alloweed to do.

 ```
 class Counter(atomic value)